Vets: Delete Unsolicited Offers by Email; Don’t Disclose Personal Information to Unsolicited Callers

 - Don’t give out your personal information over the phone, through the mail, or over the Internet unless you initiated the contact and know—or can verify—who you are dealing with.

 - Never click on links sent in unsolicited emails.
 Instead, type in a Web address you know to be accurate.

-- The VA, other government agencies, and legitimate businesses do not contact people by email or telephone to ask them for—or to confirm—Social Security numbers or other personal information.
+- The VA, IRS and other government agencies, and legitimate businesses do not contact people by email or telephone to ask them for—or to confirm—Social Security numbers or other personal information.

 For more information about online scams and frauds, visit OnguardOnline.gov, which provides practical tips from the federal government and the technology industry to help you be on guard against Internet fraud, secure your computer, and protect your personal information.